 - Recommended to have additional batteries

-Midland ascends to the list of top walkie talkies with the GXT1000VP4, which is simply a jaw-dropping unit that delivers across the board.
-Simply put, it’s the most durable unit on the block for those shopping for a premium radio set for skiing.
+Midland ascends to the list of top walkie-talkies with the GXT1000VP4, which is simply a jaw-dropping unit that delivers across the board.
+Simply put, it’s the most durable unit on the block for those shopping for a premium snowboard walkie-talkie.

-There are so many reasons why the Midland GXT1000VP4 is so unique, but among them, first is its astonishing range.
-It covers a vast distance of 36-miles in areas with limited or no obstruction.
+There are so many reasons why the Midland GXT1000VP4 is so unique, but among them, the first is its astonishing range.
+It covers a vast distance of 36 miles in areas with limited or no obstruction.